-Note: This web page is designed for students who are starting at SUNY Geneseo in Spring 2015.
-If you are already taking classes at SUNY Geneseo and want information about Housing Selection for 2015 - 2016, kindly consult the Housing Selection 2015 web site.
+Note: This web page is designed for students who are starting at SUNY Geneseo.
+If you are already taking classes at SUNY Geneseo and want information about Housing Selection, kindly consult the Housing Selection 2016 web site.

 In order for you to be able to complete your housing application, you will need to know your Geneseo username and password.
 If you want to know how to obtain your Geneseo username and password, refer to the correspondence sent from our Admissions Office to the e-mail address which you provided in your application for admission.

-Within 3 business days of paying your housing deposit, your Roommate Preference Form (RPF) will be available to you through the Symplicity Residence software.
-After you access your Symplicity account using your Geneseo username and password, you will notice a green box which reads "Get Started" with your housing application, as shown in the image below.
+Within 1-3 business days of paying your housing deposit, your Roommate Preference Form (RPF) will be available to you through the Symplicity Residence software.
+Simply log into Symplicity using your Geneseo username and password, you will notice a blue box which reads "Get Started" with your housing application, as shown in the image below.

-After you click the "Get Started" link, your RPF will appear.
-As illustrated in the following screenshot, the RPF is divided into 5 sections: (i) Welcome to SUNY Geneseo Residence Life!; (ii) Personal Information and Housing Preferences; (iii) Who are you hoping to live with?; (iv) Additional Information; and (v) Consenting to Residential License.
+Under applicaitons your Applicaiton will appear As illustrated in the following screenshot, the RPF is divided into many sections: 1) Welcome to SUNY Geneseo Residence Life!; 2) Personal Information 3) Who are you hoping to live with; 4) Housing Preferences 5) Medical Considerations 6) Additional Information; and 7) Consenting to Residential License.

 Much of the demographic information which we need for your housing application, such as your full name, your G-Number, and your Geneseo e-mail address, is entered for you automatically.
-You can, however, supply your academic major and your cell. phone number, if you wish.
+You can, however, supply your academic major and your cell phone number.
 You are also welcome to describe your gender identity to us, though this is certainly not required.
 We understand that not all students identify as either male or female, which is why we believe that it is important to ask about gender identity.